vaniocz/ParameterHandler/README.md

 # Managing your ignored parameters with Composer

 This tool allows you to manage your ignored parameters when running a composer install or update.
-It works when storing the parameters in a Yaml file under a single top-level key (named ``parameters`` by default).
+It works when storing the parameters in a NEON file under a single top-level key (named ``parameters`` by default).
 Other keys are copied without change.